Empirical Indicators of Surplus Pressure

 II.
 Divergence Between Profits and Wages

-If the reproduction of labour-power depends primarily on wages, while surplus accumulation flows disproportionately toward profits and financial assets, then the P-field may expand without a proportional strengthening of the V-field.
+One of the clearest observable patterns associated with divergence between the two fields is the separation of profit growth from labour income.
+If the reproduction of labour-power depends primarily on wages, while surplus accumulation increasingly flows toward profits and financial assets, then the P-field can expand without a corresponding strengthening of the V-field.

 III.
 Financial Expansion and Asset Inflation